HarrisonHall/PiderGame/README.md

 ## PiderGame
-Physics sim game using automated piders.
+Arcade game using automated piders.
+Unix version requires Python3.
+Gui version requires Python3 and pygame.

 This is a personal project I'll be working on for the next few years.
 World 1 is approximately 60% complete with a completion date sometime before June 2018.